curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 #### Deployment

 The immediate structuring of the compiler output (into `code` and `info`) reflects the two very different **paths of deployment**.
-The compiled EVM code is sent off to the blockchain with a contract creation transaction while the rest (info) will ideally live on the decentralised cloud as publicly verifiable metadata complementing the code sitting on the blockchain.
+The compiled EVM code is sent off to the blockchain with a contract creation transaction while the rest (info) will ideally live on the decentralised cloud as publicly verifiable metadata complementing the code on the blockchain.

 #### Creating a contract

 Now that you got both an unlocked account as well as some funds, you can create a contract on the blockchain by [sending a transaction](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsendtransaction) to the empty address with the evm code as data.
-Simple ah?
+Simple, eh?

 ```js
 primaryAddress = eth.accounts[0]